mateo-14/docker-practice/README.md

 # Run a command.
 This is the command that will be executed when the container is started.
 CMD ["npm", "dev"]
 ```

+## Networks
+Create a network: `docker network create <network_name>`

+### Run database container in a network
+Create postgres container: `docker run -it --name db --network docker-practice --network-alias db -v pgdata:/var/lib/postgresql/data -e POSTGRES_PASSWORD=admin postgres:15.3-alpine`
+- `--network <network_name>`: Add the container to the network
+- `--network-alias <network_alias>`: Set the container alias in the network
+- `-v`: Mount volume, first argument is the volume name, and the second is the path in the container.
+First argument can be a path too.

+Now, we can connect to the database using the alias `db` as the host, and the default port `5432`.
+We need to create the node app container in the same network to be able to connect to the database.

+### Run node app container in a network
+Create node app container: `docker run -it --init --name node-app-dev --network docker-practice -p8080:3000 -v ${pwd}:/app nodeapp:dev`

+## Useful docker run arguments/options
+- `-it`: Interactive mode.
+You can use `Ctrl + p + q` to detach from the container without stopping it.
+- `-rm`: Remove the container when it stops.
+- `-d`: Detached mode.
+Run the container in the background.
+- `-p <host_port>:<container_port>`: Map a port from the host to the container.
+- `-v <host_path>:<container_path>`: Mount a volume from the host to the container.
+- `-e <variable_name>=<variable_value>`: Set an environment variable.
+- `--name <container_name>`: Set the container name.
+- `--network <network_name>`: Add the container to the network.
+- `--network-alias <network_alias>`: Set the container alias in the network.